gary-rowe/gary-rowe/README.md

 Developer, Director, Dad

 For the past 30 years I’ve been a professional developer in a variety of languages.
-I’ve worked in a wide variety of sectors including aviation, telecommunications, government, distributed ledger, charity, financial and so on.
+I’ve worked in a wide variety of sectors including aviation, telecommunications, government, charity, financial and so on.

 While I’m able to design a reasonable user interface I much prefer to work on back end and low-level systems.